lurchmath/lde/src/experimental/readme2.md

 * `.rule` - the rule that this `Part` or `Inst` is an instantiation of.
 * `.creators` - the list of user expressions that created this `Part` or `Inst`.
 * `.pass` - which instantiation pass created the `Part` or `Inst`.
+* `.finished` - true if the Rule or Part has been fully instantiated and is no longer available on the next pass.
 * `.numsolns` - the number of solutions found when matching the expression and formula proposition that created this `Part` or `Inst`
 * `.letScopes` - caches the Let scopes in the document (not targets)
 * `.cat` - caches the docuement catalog in the document (not targets)
 * `.userPropositions` - caches the user's propositions (things that have a propositional form, do not contain metavariables, and are not inside a `Rule`).
 * `.equations` - true if this is a binary equation (A=B) either from the user or created by the `splitEquations` command
+* `.by` - currently should have the value 'cases' to indicate that this conclusion is a conclusion of the proof by cases rule.
+*  `.label` - currently should only have the value 'cases' on a rule to indicate that that rule is the proof by cases rule in this document.

 ### n-compact Documents